 Modern laptops can operate normally and charge their batteries at the same time without damaging anything in the system.
 In fact, they are designed to do just that.

-Also, unlike older battery technologies, the newer lithium ion batteries are quite reliable in general.
+Also, unlike older battery technologies, the newer lithium-based batteries are quite reliable in general.
 There are things you can do to damage them, but using your laptop while it’s charging isn’t one of them.

-Bottom line: The article your read is horribly out of date.
-Keep using your laptop as you always have and everything will be just fine.
+Bottom line: I’m afraid the article you read is horribly out of date.
+Keep using your laptop as you always have and everything should be just fine.